Motivational Quotes for Sales Team to Achieve Targets

 Hygiene (Extrinsic factors)

-How To Use Two-Factor Theory in Organization
+How To Use Two-Factor Theory in an Organization

 4. McClelland’s Theory of Needs (1961)